2023 Best General Agriculture Schools

 While working on their degree, agriculture majors at Illinois State accumulate an average of around $18,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $383.

-Purdue University - Main Campus did quite well in this year’s ranking of the best schools for general agriculture students.
-It came in at #8 on the list.
-Purdue is a very large public school located in the city of West Lafayette.
+Purdue University - Main Campus came in at #8 in this year’s edition of the Best General Agriculture Schools ranking.
+Purdue is a fairly large public school located in the small city of West Lafayette.

-Full General Agriculture at Purdue University - Main Campus Report
+Full General Agriculture at North Dakota State University - Main Campus Report

-North Carolina State University did quite well in this year’s ranking of the best schools for general agriculture students.
-It came in at #10 on the list.
-NC State is a very large public school located in the large city of Raleigh.
+North Carolina State University landed the #10 spot in the 2023 rankings for the best general agriculture programs.
+NC State is a very large public school located in the city of Raleigh.

 Agriculture majors at NC State take out an average of $21,131 in student loans while working on their egree.